mpv-player/mpv/DOCS/man/input.rst

     (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

+    See ``current-window-scale`` for the value derived from the actual window size.

+    Since mpv 0.31.0, this always returns the previously set value (or the default value), instead of the value implied by the actual window size.
+    Before mpv 0.31.0, this returned what ``current-window-scale`` returns now, after the window was created.

+``current-window-scale``
+    The ``window-scale`` value calculated from the current window size.
+This has the same value as ``window-scale`` if the window size was not changed since setting the option, and the window size was not restricted in other ways.
+The property is unavailable if no video is active.

 ``display-names``
     Names of the displays that the mpv window covers.
 On X11, these are the xrandr names (LVDS1, HDMI1, DP1, VGA1, etc.).
 On Windows, these